levibostian/Teller-iOS/README.md

             })
     }

-    func saveData(_ fetchedData: [Repo]) {
+    // Note: Teller runs this function from a background thread. func saveData(_ fetchedData: [Repo]) {
         // Save data to CoreData, Realm, UserDefaults, File, whatever you wish here.
     }

-    func observeCachedData(requirements: ReposRepositoryGetDataRequirements) -> Observable<[Repo]> {
+    // Note: Teller runs this function from the UI thread func observeCachedData(requirements: ReposRepositoryGetDataRequirements) -> Observable<[Repo]> {
         // Return Observable that is observing the cached data.
         //